Antarctic Veggies: Practice For Growing Plants On Other Planets

 With all that extra room, hopefully, EDEN ISS will clarify how to expand space farming beyond orbits, onto other planets, says Anna-Lisa Paul, who is also a space biologist at the University of Florida.
 Learning how to set up and operate a greenhouse in Antarctica, the researchers say, should be good preparation for eventually sending a similar system to Mars or the Moon.

-So from its start, EDEN ISS has been pretty similar to a space mission, says Bamsley, who made Canada's short list for astronaut candidates in 2017.
+So from its start, EDEN ISS has been pretty similar to a space mission, says Bamsey, who made Canada's short list for astronaut candidates in 2017.
 When the greenhouse left Bremen, Germany, it had a strict launch date, just like a rocket.
 The ship that carried the greenhouse only travels to Neumayer Station III once each year.

 The ice of Antarctica isn't exactly like the vacuum of space — "Antarctica has gravity, and space does not," Paul says, "but both environments are isolated, both are a challenge logistically."
 The difficulty of transporting something to Antarctica is a pretty good model for a voyage to the Moon or Mars, she adds.